Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 Get matched with companies for your specific needs

-Plumbing is one of the most overlooked — and most expensive — variables in a kitchen remodel.
+Plumbing is one of the most overlooked, and most expensive, variables in a kitchen remodel.
 While homeowners obsess over cabinet finishes and countertop materials, the decisions made about pipe routing, fixture placement, and drain lines often have a far greater impact on the final bill.
-Whether you're doing a modest refresh or a full gut renovation, understanding your plumbing options before demolition begins is essential.
+With the national average kitchen remodel landing between $27,000 and $35,000 in 2026, plumbing alone can represent 5% to 15% of your total budget.

-This guide covers everything you need to know about plumbing for a kitchen remodel in 2026: the cost difference between keeping and moving your existing layout, how island plumbing really works, when to upgrade old pipes, what gas line work involves, and which permits you absolutely cannot skip.
-Armed with this knowledge, you'll be able to have smarter conversations with contractors, avoid common budget surprises, and make design decisions that actually save you money.
+This guide covers everything you need to know about plumbing for a kitchen remodel in 2026: the cost difference between keeping and moving your existing layout, how island plumbing works under current IPC and UPC codes, when to upgrade old pipes, what gas line work involves (including new electrification restrictions in some cities), and which permits you absolutely cannot skip.
+Armed with this knowledge, you'll be able to have smarter conversations with contractors, avoid budget surprises, and make design decisions that actually save you money.

 Key Pinch Points